-Applicants that include in their applications agreements with third parties for wholesale transmission capacity will be awarded all three category credits from this criterion if they also commit to the following:
+Applicants that include in their applications agreements with third parties for wholesale transmission capacity will be awarded all five points from this category of criterion if they also commit to the following:

-- infrastructure in Target Areas with CAIs must include at least one interconnection point that is within 500 feet of each CAI; and - infrastructure in all Target Areas must include at least one interconnection point for each segment of no more than 0.5 route miles that is within 500 feet of a road that is classified by the U.S.

-Department of Transportation as either a collector road or non-controlled access arterial road.
+- infrastructure in Target Areas with CAIs must include at least one interconnection point that is within 500 feet of each CAI; and - infrastructure in all Target Areas must include at least one interconnection point for each segment of no more than 0.5 route miles that is within 500 feet of a road that is classified by the U.S. Department of Transportation as either a collector road or noncontrolled access arterial road.